The History of Food and Fun in Tipton, Pennsylvania

 Three new rides arrived in the spring of 2004.
 The Crazy Mouse and the Free Fall quickly became a new memory makers for park visitors.
 Smaller park patrons now had a new roller coaster in the Wacky Worm.

-Whether you enjoy country music or “rock & roll” oldies, DelGrosso’s Amusement Park offers it all!
-On a large permanent stage (built in the 80s), the free concerts have become a prominent part of summer.
+Whether you enjoy country music, christian contemporary music, native american dancing or family entertainment, DelGrosso’s Amusement Park offers family entertainment in a variety of ways through a variety of shows around the park.
+Concerts take place on our large permanent stage (built in the 80s), the free concerts have become a prominent part of summer fun.

 DelGrosso’s Amusement Park in known as the home of America’s Best Amusement Park Food.
 Each summer season, park guests feast on appetizing sandwiches, “Murf’s” potato salad, fresh-made pizza and other delicious foods made fresh each day.

 Who doesn’t like fireworks?
 Since the first time Fred DelGrosso invited the famous Rozzi fireworks family of Loveland, Ohio, to Tipton, July 4th has always been spectacular.
 Today, the third generation DelGrosso and Rozzi Families continue that tradition.
 Summer Thunder is viewed by tens of thousands of people every year.
 The shells for Summer Thunder are custom-designed to match a music soundtrack which is broadcast live on Froggy 98 Radio.